Welcome to Who? What? Where? When? Why? on the World Wide Web. Your comments, criticism and suggestions: editors#8w.forix.com (replace # with @).

 Austria had a fair number of top F1 drivers, including two World Champions, Jochen Rindt and Niki Lauda.
 However, it seems almost all of those who reached the pinnacle of the sport were touched by tragedy.
 Lauda, Berger, Marko and Wendlinger had horrific crashes while Rindt, Gartner, Koinigg and Ratzenberger paid the ultimate price for their passion.
 The same fate befell a young promising driver that was carving his way to the top in the international motor racing scene in 1980: Markus Höttinger.
 Guilherme Ribeiro explains.

 Other recent stories on 8W

-- Goodwood - Keeping its core intact, 2013 Circuit Revival Meeting report, by Mattijs Diepraam
+- Goodwood - The cars are the stars, with stars in the cars, 2015 Circuit Revival Meeting report, by Mattijs Diepraam

-- Zandvoort - Treasure in the dunes, 2013 Historic GP report, by Mattijs Diepraam
+- Zandvoort - Lucky stars, 2015 Historic GP report, by Mattijs Diepraam

 Latest updates on 6th Gear